-However, if your goal is to pay off your mortgage in five years, you may need to make some choices that allow you to live off less than you make.
+However, if your goal is to pay off your mortgage in five years, you may need to make some choices that allow you to live off less than you earn.
 WAY less than you make – for a short amount of time.
-In fact, the best-case scenario is to live on 50% of what you bring home.
-Then you could use the other 50% for extra principal.
+The best-case scenario is to live on 50% of what you bring home.
+Then you could use the other 50% for the extra principal.

-You could either be “super broke” for a short amount of time in order to pay off your mortgage, or you could just be plain “broke” for the rest of your life.
-It certainly won’t be painless but you can live off much less than you think.
+You could either be “super broke” for a short amount of time to pay off your mortgage, or you could just be plain “broke” for the rest of your life.
+It certainly won’t be painless, but you can live off much less than you think.